Cross-Domain Few-Shot Classification via Inter-Source Stylization: Experiments

 \section{Experiments}

 In this section, we first introduce the datasets and experimental setup.
-Then we demonstrate the experimental results, including the effectiveness of the AdaIN network, CDFSC ability analysis.
-Finally, we performe the ablation study includes the performance of losses and strategies, and furthermore the comparison to domain adaptation method.
+Then we demonstrate the experimental results, including the effectiveness of the style transfer network, CDFSC ability analysis.
+Finally, we performe the ablation study includes the performance of losses and strategies.